Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 - The **fungible holdings**: who holds how many Units, and how Units transfer, split, consolidate, and participate in Offers are what CAT2 already represents.
 - The Title Singleton and the token's CAT are bound by the CHIP-40 `everything_with_singleton` TAIL, which commits the Title Singleton's launcher ID.
 This binding is the heart of the design: a Unit's TAIL Asset ID is derivable from the launcher ID, and the only object that can authorize a Unit's existence is its Title Singleton.
 Identity is therefore *intrinsic*, and there is no separate registry record and no "which object is the canonical identity holder?" question.

-The decisive efficiency consequence: the Title Singleton participates only in mint and melt.
-Ordinary Unit transfers never touch it.
-A Titled CAT with no royalty layer therefore has the *same per-transfer CLVM cost as a bare CAT2*.
-On-chain identity, at the level that matters for everyday use, comes at no extra cost.
+The efficiency consequence: the Title Singleton participates only in mint and melt.
+A Titled CAT with no royalty layer has the *same per-transfer CLVM cost as a bare CAT2*, so on-chain identity comes at no extra cost for everyday use.

 ### Immutable identity

-Immutability is a key aspect of the value proposition and it is a large part of what distinguishes Titled CAT from a registry:
+Immutability is central to the value proposition and is much of what distinguishes Titled CAT from a registry:

 - **Asymmetric failure modes.** A hostile or careless change to an asset's identity *after* holders have acquired it is a far worse failure than the inability to fix a typo.
 A holder cannot defend against a rename or a re-pointed artwork hash, but an issuer can avoid typos by being careful once, at creation.
 - **Verify-once trust.** Immutability lets a wallet or buyer verify identity from the Title ID a single time and trust it permanently.
 Optional mutability would force every consumer to ask "has this changed, and who may change it?" which adds an attack surface.